-Our tests of these hypotheses are reported in Table 7.
-Consistent with our hypotheses, we find that the investors who consider the effects of climate change to be more financially material use more engagement channels (see Column (1)).
-Further, as predicted, larger investors also engage firms along more dimensions (see Columns (4) and (5)), although we have no evidence that long-term investors use more engagement channels.
-There is some evidence, however, that investors with medium investment horizons engage using more channels (see Column (3)).
+Table 7 reports our tests of these hypotheses.
+Consistent with our hypotheses, we find that the investors who consider the effects of climate change to be more financially material and use more engagement channels (see Column 1).
+Further, as predicted, larger investors also engage firms along more dimensions (see Columns 4 and 5), although we have no evidence that long-term investors use more engagement channels.
+Some evidence suggests, however, that investors with medium investment horizons engage using more channels (see Column 3).
 As expected, investors with a greater share of ESG-oriented investments use a wider variety of engagement channels.
-We find some that investors with more passive holdings tend to use fewer engagement channels.
+We find that investors with more passive holdings tend to use fewer engagement channels.

-When we explore individual engagement channels, we find that more passive institutions have a lower propensity to engage in discussions with management (see Column (6)).
-The institutions that expect climate to materialize earlier are more likely to propose specific actions to management (see Column (7)).
+When we explore individual engagement channels, we find that more passive institutions have a lower propensity to engage in discussions with management (see Column 6).
+The institutions that expect climate to materialize earlier are more likely to propose specific actions to management (see Column 7).
 Moreover, the investors that are more concerned about the financial effects of climate risks, and those that expect them to materialize earlier, are more likely to vote against management.
 The same holds for larger institutions and institutions with larger ESG shares.
 The willingness to file a lawsuit because of climate issues is higher among larger institutions but otherwise unrelated to investor characteristics.